 Wadlington founded Evoluer Image Consultants.
 For her clients at Evoluer Image Consultants, she assembled an all-star glam squad who have worked with the likes of Beyonce, Alicia Keys and Mary J. Blige.

 She also taught fashion journalism at Temple University, where she orchestrated internship opportunities for her students at some of the most prestigious fashion houses and publications in the world, including Gucci, BCBG Max Azria and In Style magazine.

 Wadlington is a Philadelphia native and alumnae of New York’s Fashion Institute of Technology.
 With countless proclamations for her contributions to youth development from such dignitaries as the Governor of the Commonwealth of Pennsylvania and New Jersey State Senate and General Assembly, she has had an impact that has transcended borders.

 Bermuda’s former Minister of Education Dame Jennifer Smith applauded Evoluer House’s exemplary program for moving girls toward greatness.
 The London-based NGO A Safe World for Women recognized the organization for its efforts in nurturing at-risk girls.
 Wadlington has also partnered with government officials in Kenya from the Kiambu County Justice and Legal Committee to empower girls in the east African nation.

 One year before Wadlington was named a White House “Champion of Change,” President Barack Obama recognized the Evoluer House for 11 years of service to young, urban girls.
-In 2020, she was among 10 women in the nation selected by the world's No. 1 beauty brand L'Oréal Paris, as a Women of Worth honoree.
+In 2020, she was one of 10 women in the nation selected by the world's No. 1 beauty brand L'Oréal Paris, as a Women of Worth.

 Wadlington is on a mission to advance all of girlkind.